-My Bike, My Baby follows a childfree woman who, through endurance cycling, makes her own “biological” clock.
+My Bike, My Baby is a short documentary soon to be released.
+It follows a childfree woman who, through endurance cycling, makes her own “biological” clock.

 This 30-minute film is a witty, emotional, and cycling-paced cinematic inquiry into the intersection of endurance cycling and childfree identity.
 It explores how femininity, family, and adulthood can be redefined through the pain, joy, anger, and thrill of a woman ultra-cyclist during a challenge in Portugal one summer.